 Throughout Patterson’s career he has been interested in compositional elements of symmetry and asymmetrical components as related to design.
-Patterson enters into a new, but somewhat familiar realm with the series of fabricated works Shango’s Disciples.
+Patterson enters into a new, but somewhat familiar realm with the series of fabricated works Shango’s Friends.
 Shango is a deity of the Yoruba people of Nigeria whose symbology is believed to imbue powerful energy and is often depicted in sculptures adorned with an oshe, a double-headed ax on his head.

-Patterson's fascination with the imagery and form of Shango is precipitated by aesthetic power of the imposing figure of the double ax blade.
+Patterson's fascination with the imagery and form of Shango is precipitated by the aesthetic power of the imposing figure of the double ax blade.
 According to the sculptor, “The imagery conveys a sense of bold but elegant power, I often use this element in my work to indicate my affinity for the visual impact that it creates”.

-The raw and unrefined edge resulting from the flame of a cutting torch also yields a more spontaneous, raw and improvisational quality in contrast to the more refined lines and finishes in Patterson’s earlier work.
+The raw and unrefined edge resulting from the flame of a cutting torch also yields a more spontaneous, raw and improvisational quality in contrast to the more refined lines and finishes in much of Patterson’s earlier work.
 Sculptures within the series bear motifs idiomatic of afro-centric influences apparent in many of his mid-to-intermediate scale works.